 Following his address, Sedaris will conduct a book signing in Lawrence’s Shattuck Hall, Room 163.

 Lawrence University, "Humorist David Sedaris Shares his Witty Observations in Lawrence University Convocation" (2003).
 Press Releases.
-Paper 260.
+260.